107 Best Sci-Fi Movies Of All Time Ranked

 • Rotten Tomatoes score: 94%

-24. Back to the Future
+28. Back to the Future

-Marty McFly is a quirky high school kid whose unlikely best friend, Dr. Emmett "Doc" Brown, invents a time-traveling sports car.
+Marty McFly (Michael J. Fox) is a quirky high school kid whose unlikely best friend, Dr. Emmett "Doc" Brown (Christopher Lloyd), invents a time-traveling sports car.
 When the time machine's first test drive goes wrong, Marty is flung back to the 1950s, where he accidentally sabotages the first meeting between his parents.
 Worse, he seems to have replaced his father in the path of history, becoming the new object of his mother's affections.
-Marty has to team up with a younger version of Doc Brown to correct the timeline, make his parents fall in love, and return to 1985 where he (hopefully) still exists.
-Powered by charismatic performances and one of the tightest screenplays ever written, "Back to the Future" is a timeless time travel classic.

-23. Star Wars: Episode V - The Empire Strikes Back
+27. Star Wars: Episode V -- The Empire Strikes Back

-Starfighter pilot Luke Skywalker's instrumental role in destroying the Galactic Empire's latest superweapon has won him the undivided attention of the dark lord Darth Vader.
+Starfighter pilot Luke Skywalker's (Mark Hamill) instrumental role in destroying the Galactic Empire's latest superweapon has won him the undivided attention of the dark lord Darth Vader.
 Luke goes underground to train for their inevitable battle, leading Vader to chase easier prey — Luke's friends.
 "The Empire Strikes Back" deepens the mythology of the newborn "Star Wars" universe, adding a dark edge that was absent in the first installment.

-22. The Shape of Water
+26. The Shape of Water

 • Starring: Sally Hawkins, Michael Shannon, Richard Jenkins